ringlej/ptxdist/doc/dev_manual.rst

 to section :ref:`patching_packages` on how to use PTXdist’s features to simplify this task.

-In this example we expect the best case: Everything went fine, even for cross compiling.
+In this example we expect the best case: everything went fine, even for cross compiling.
 So, we can continue with the next stage: *install*

 ::